 In the following guide I’ll go though the following major disassembly steps:

-STEP 1-9: Accessing laptop memory, wireless card, CMOS battery.
-Disconnecting hard drive.
+STEP 1-9: Accessing both memory modules, wireless card, CMOS battery.
+Disconnecting the hard drive.

 STEP 10-16: Disconnecting and removing the keyboard.